citp/privacy-policy-historical/m/mo/mon/monsterdashgame.com.md

-> *The following text is extracted and transformed from the monsterdashgame.com privacy policy that was archived on 2015-10-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151002174554id_/http%3A//halfbrick.com/pp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the monsterdashgame.com privacy policy that was archived on 2016-03-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160313125644id_/http%3A//halfbrick.com/pp) for the most accurate reproduction.*

 # Privacy Policy | Halfbrick Studios

 [](http://www.halfbrick.com/)

-Last updated on 17th June, 2015
+Last updated on 29th October, 2015